NCPR is supported by:

 News stories tagged with "christmas"

-Nov 28, 2003 — Just as the oven begins to cool from the Thanksgiving feast, comes another seasonal favorite - Holiday baking.
-Fruitcakes, cookies and sweets are an annual tradition in many households this time of year.
-During the month of December, visitors to the Traditional Arts In Upstate New York, or TAUNY, gallery in Canton will be asked to vote for their favorite gingerbread house.
-Late last month a group of eager gingerbread bakers gathered in Canton to learn some secrets of making gingerbread houses - from cabins to castles.
-As Todd Moe reports, these novices got a head start on their edible real estate.
+Nov 12, 2004 — Fruitcakes, cookies and sweets are an annual tradition in many households during the holidays.
+Next month, visitors to the Traditional Arts In Upstate New York, or TAUNY, gallery in Canton will be asked to vote for their favorite gingerbread house.
+TAUNY is offering a chance to learn the tasty art of building gingerbread structures - from cabins to castles.
+Award-winning gingerbread architect Sue Wilder will offer two workshops.
+An advanced class geared toward adults tomorrow from 10 to 1 at the Canton United Methodist Church.
+And a beginners class on Saturday, December 11 for families and young builders.
+Last year, Todd Moe visited a group of eager gingerbread bakers gathered in Canton to learn some secrets of making gingerbread houses.
+These novices got a head start on their edible real estate.
 Go to full article